 - You’re getting a Priority Pass membership, giving you lounge access

-- You get travel protection, no foreign transaction fees, car rental coverage, and more
+- You get travel protection, no foreign transaction fees, and car rental coverage

 - You get a Global Entry or TSA Pre-Check credit

 There are currently two Chase Freedom products you can apply for — the Chase Freedom Unlimited and Chase Freedom FlexSM Credit Card (review).
 Both cards have no annual fees, so what are the major differences between the cards?

 - The Freedom Unlimited offers 1.5x points on all purchases, so is great for everyday spending